 March 3, 2008 was my test date.

-I put that in the sidebar of my side so that I could see it every time I opened it.
+I put that in the sidebar of my site so that I could see it every time I opened it.

 August 2007 to March 2008

-The first couple months of studying, on paper, seemed to go very well.
-I was religiously dedicating 2+ hours a night to the exam.
+The first couple months of studying seemed to go very well.
+I was religiously dedicating two-plus hours a night to the exam.

 But, when you look at what I was really doing, it was:

-- 80% Learning all about how to use WordPress
+- Learning all about how to use WordPress: 80 percent

 I was definitely enjoying the WordPress part a lot more than I was enjoying the studying, but I often gave myself the excuse that working on the site and making it look nice was a form of studying.

-I even started to design things for the site on my own with Photoshop – like logos and fancy backgrounds – even though this was just a site for myself and any co-workers who might find the information useful too.
-It was fun, but I also thought that the site could become something cool to share with my boss to show how much extra work I was putting into my career, so I wanted it to look profesh.
+I even started to design things for the site on my own with Photoshop—like logos and fancy backgrounds—even though this was just a site for myself and any coworkers who might find the information useful too.
+It was fun, but I also thought that the site could become something cool to share with my boss to show how much extra work I was putting into my career, so I wanted it to look professional.

-The reality check came when a couple of co-workers and I took a practice test and I failed miserably.
-I don’t remember the exact percentage, but let’s just say I have more fingers and toes.
+The reality check came when a couple of coworkers and I took a practice test and I failed miserably.
+I don't remember the exact percentage, but let's just say it was less than the number fingers and toes I have.

-That’s when I started to get serious about the exam and serious about using the site I had just spent the last 2 months setting up, which hardly had any content on it.
+That's when I started to get serious about the exam and serious about using the site I had just spent the last two months setting up, which hardly had any content on it.

-For the next 6 months, for 4 hours a day (on average) I studied for the exam, which included adding content to the website – not just dolling it up.
-Making it look nice wasn’t going to get me to pass the exam.
+For the next six months, for four hours a day (on average), I studied for the exam, which included adding content to the website, not just dolling it up.
+Making it look nice wasn't going to get me to pass the exam.

-During work (lunch hours only, of course ), at home and while on travel – I was studying.
-I was reading what I needed to know and consolidating that information and posting it online so I could easily come back to it later and remember everything to pass.
-I created tables and charts to organize things that I couldn’t understand otherwise (taking the occasional 3 or 4 hour stretch to figure out things like how to add a table to WordPress), I created acronyms to help myself remember things and posted that on the site too, I took pictures and added those and created my own sample questions based off the reference guide, and when it got to a point where there was nothing else to add (because there’s only a finite amount of information to talk about with this exam) I had everything I needed to pass the exam.
+During work (on my lunch break!), at home, and while on travel, I was studying.
+I was reading what I needed to know, consolidating that information, and posting it online so I could easily reference it later for the test.
+I created tables and charts to organize things that I didn't understand, taking the occasional three or four hour stretch to figure out things like how to add a table in WordPress.
+I created acronyms to help myself remember things and posted that on the site too.
+I took and added pictures.
+I created my own sample questions based off the reference guide.
+When it got to a point where there was nothing else to add, I had everything I needed to pass.

 When I took the exam on March 3, 2008, I passed with flying colors and became a LEED Accredited Professional.

-After that, I was almost immediately promoted to Job Captain, and my pay increased to $60,000/year.
+After that, I was almost immediately promoted to Job Captain, and my pay increased to $60,000 per year.